callme-pantera/CSL-Prototype/documentation/README.md

 <br>

 You should be able to install it on your own, as the documentation is quite clear.
-Here are the steps I followed for the installation:
+Here are the summed up steps I followed for the installation:

 - Download the Proxmox ISO image installer (*in my case the 8.2-2 version*)
 - Download [Rufus](https://rufus.ie/de/) or another USB burning tool